 Australians spent late 2009 on a credit card bender which has led to a 25% leap in work for debt collectors.
+Don’t fall into the credit card debt trap.

 The debt trap is set to worsen, a new credit expectations survey has revealed.
 The survey has indicated that 4 in 10 Aussies will rely on their credit cards to pay essential bills this quarter.